solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

 I have tried to keep my example project for this blog post as simple as possible, but although in a level to provide some useful tips on the first steps with Concourse.

-Concourse has some rough edges, that fact cannot be bypasses.
+Concourse has some rough edges, that fact cannot be bypassed.
 It's also good to understand, that it's not suitable for every need.
 It's definitely not a swiss-knife.
-Also, some flexibility in your mindset might be needed if you don't already share the same ideas with authors.
-There is also steep learning curve if you are just fine with Ie. Jenkins.
+Also, some flexibility in your mindset might be needed if you don't already share same ideas with authors.
+There is also probably steep learning curve if you are just fine with Ie. Jenkins.

 Anyway, it's good we have alternatives and especially ones which are [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software).
 I myself have used Concourse in a couple of projects.
-There has been some hard moments, but at overall I have liked it.
+There has been some hard moments, but at overall I have kind of liked it.
 However, I'm not here to tell which tool is the best, but just trying to provide first steps if you are interested to get familiar with Concourse.
-It's up to you to choose what suits best for your needs.
+It's up to you to decide what suits best for your needs.
+I hope this blog post has provided some good insights for you.

-Feel free to share you thoughts and provide for me new way if you think my approach have some flaws.
+Feel free to share your thoughts and let me know if you think my approach have some flaws.
 Every feedback is appreciated.
 Remember to check out the code behind this blog post at [GitHub](https://github.com/solita-alperttiti/concource-ci-example).